BonnyAD9/uamp/other/manpages/uamp1.md

   Run uamp in background as detached process.

 `-p` *port*, `--port` *port*
-  Set port for server of the new instance.
+  Set port for the HTTP server of the new instance.
 The new instance will not save cafiguration or load it when it updates to preserve different configuration in both places.

 `-a` *address*, `--address` *address*
-  Set address for the server of the new instance.
+  Set address for the HTTP server of the new instance.
 The new instance will not save cafiguration or load it when it updates to preserve different configuration in both places.

 ### Action `config`